Movement Sciences (MVSC)

 Joint-listed with MVSC 586

-Develops skills in leadership, assessment, planning and pedagogy to promote and deliver a healthy active lifestyles intervention for individuals, groups and/or communities.
+Develops skills in community health leadership, assessment, planning, pedagogy, and program intervention to improve health for individuals, groups, and/or communities.
 Lecture-lab.
-Students are required to work with an agency in the field as part of the lab hours.
+Students are required to work with a campus, school, or community partner in the field as part of the lab hours.
+Typically Offered: Spring.

 Prereqs: Junior, Senior or Graduate Student